AbhishekSinghal1227/AI-Agent-Search-Summarizer-/README.md

 # 🤖 Abi — Your Personal AI Agent!

-Abi is an AI-driven research assistant that helps users get quick summaries and credible sources for any topic. 🧠💡
+Abi is an AI-powered research assistant designed to help you get quick, accurate summaries and relevant sources for any question or topic.
+Think of Abi as a smart research companion that saves you time and gives reliable information.

-What Abi Can Do:
+🔹 How Abi Can Help You

-✅ Structured summaries for your questions
+✅ Get concise summaries of any topic.

-✅ Fetch relevant sources & links automatically
+✅ Access relevant sources and links automatically.

-✅ Generate lists for queries like “List of national parks in the USA”
+✅ Generate lists for questions like “List of national parks in the USA.”

-✅ Built with Python, LangChain & OpenAI APIs for reliable outputs

-💡 Think of Abi as a smarter search engine.
-It doesn’t replace humans, but as AI advances, maybe one day AI agents like Abi could rival Google for research tasks.
+✅ Helps you understand complex topics quickly without spending hours searching online.

+Abi works like a personal AI search engine — it finds information, organizes it, and gives you the most useful insights in one place.

+## Environment Setup for Windows

+Follow these steps to set up Abi on your machine:

+Create a virtual environment:

+python -m venv venv

+Activate the virtual environment:

+.\venv\Scripts\activate

+Install dependencies:

+pip install -r .\requirements.txt

+Run the main code file:

+python .\main.py

+💡 Once you run main.py, you’ll see:

+🤖 Hi, this is Abi — your Personal AI Agent!
+💡 What can I help you research today?
+👉 <Type your query here>